pgorman/dangerjaunt/dangerjaunt.md

 - 0.5 points per additional attack per round, rounded down (e.g. claw/claw/bite adds 1 points)
 - 2 points for being hard to hit (flying, invisible, strong AC, immunity to non-magic weapons)
 - 2 points for attacks that bypass the front line (missile fire, area effects)
-- 4 points for a very bad attack or permanent wreckage (save or die, turn to stone, level drain)
+- 4 points for a ruinous attack or permanent wreckage (save or die, turn to stone, level drain)
 - Other special abilities at 0--4 points each

 Encounter examples: